General Data Protection Statement

 - if you visit any of our offices.

-If you decide to open a product with us, please refer to our Data Protection Statement - James Hay Products for information on how we process your personal data as part of our product with you.
+If you have a product with us, please refer to our Data Protection Statement - James Hay Products for information on how we process your personal data as part of our product with your client.

 Our controller is James Hay Partnership Management Limited, who can be contacted at: